-The Icehotel aside, one of the main attractions of Swedish Lapland is the sheer range of optional activities.
+In addition to the Icehotel itself, one of the main attractions of Swedish Lapland is the sheer range of optional activities.
 Try your hand at some unusual and often exhilarating things to do and really experience this wonderful winter realm.

 In the hands of a skilled musher, sit back and enjoy a husky sledge ride through picture-perfect scenery, the ‘whoosh’ of the sledge and panting of the dogs the only sounds around you.
 Stop for coffee and cakes by a campfire.